Argonauts: Phaeacians

 Having passed by the Island of Thrinacia, where are the kine of the Sun, they came to Corcyra, the island of the Phaeacians, of which Alcinous was king.
 But when the Colchians could not find the ship, some of them settled at the Ceraunian mountains, and some journeyed to Illyria and colonized the Apsyrtides Islands.
 But some came to the Phaeacians, and finding the Argo there, they demanded of Alcinous that he should give up Medea.
 He answered, that if she already knew Jason, he would give her to him, but that if she were still a maid he would send her away to her father.
 However, Arete, wife of Alcinous, anticipated matters by marrying Medea to Jason.

-In some accounts, however, Absyrtus with armed guards was sent in pursuit of the Argo by his father Aeetes.
+In some accounts, however, Absyrtus with armed guards was sent in pursuit of the Argo by his father Aeëtes.
 When the latter had caught up with her in the Adriatic Sea in Histria at King Alcinous' court, and would fight for her, Alcinous intervened to prevent their fighting.
 They took him as arbiter, and he put them off till the next day.
 When he seemed depressed and Arete, his wife, asked him the cause of his sadness, he said he had been made arbiter by two different states, to judge between Colchians and Argives.
 When Arete asked him what judgment he would give, Alcinous replied that if Medea were a virgin, he would give her to her father, but if not, to her husband.
 When Arete heard this from her husband, she sent word to Jason, and he lay with Medea by night in a cave.
 Then next day when they came to court, and Medea was found to be a wife she was given to her husband.
 Nevertheless, when they had left, Absyrtus, fearing his father's commands, pursued them to the island of Athena.
 When Jason was sacrificing there to Athena, and Absyrtus came upon him, he was killed by Jason.
 Medea gave him burial, and they departed.
-The Colchians who had come with Absyrtus, fearing Aeetes, settled down among the Phaeacians and founded a town which from Absyrtus' name they called Absoros.
+The Colchians who had come with Absyrtus, fearing Aeëtes, settled down among the Phaeacians and founded a town which from Absyrtus' name they called Absoros.
 Now this island is located in Histria, opposite Pola.

 Sailing by night, the Argonauts encountered a violent storm, and Apollo, taking his stand on the Melantian ridges, flashed lightning down, shooting a shaft into the sea.
 Then they perceived an island close at hand, and anchoring there they named it Anaphe, because it had loomed up (anaphanenai) unexpectedly.
 So they founded an altar of Radiant Apollo, and having offered sacrifice they betook them to feasting; and twelve handmaids, whom Arete had given to Medea, jested merrily with the chiefs; whence it is still customary for the women to jest at the sacrifice.